thepick/FactFlow-Check/README.md

 ## Response categories

-Each answer is classified using accuracy and response time.
+Each answer is classified internally for scoring.
+Students only see a green or red border on the answer box — no text feedback appears during the check.

 * Correct under 4 seconds: fluent
 * Correct in 4 to 8 seconds: known but slow
 * Correct after 8 seconds: not fluent
-* Wrong answer: not secure
+* Wrong answer: needs practice
-* Timeout: not secure
+* Timeout: needs practice

 Accuracy matters most.
 However, fast correct answers provide stronger evidence that the student has automatic recall.